 One of the concerns our customers share is the tree they purchase will grow to a size that will be difficult to manage.
 Today we have many easy solutions to temper the concern.

-Espalier is a tree, shrub or vine that has been trained to a trellis,fence or wall.
+is a tree, shrub or vine that has been trained to a trellis,fence or wall.
 Espaliers are ideal for small areas because the training allows the plant to receive maximum air and sun to the plant and the fruit is within easy grasp.
 Espalier is an ancient training technique developed by Egyptians.
 Espalier arose from practical concerns;in cooler climates many fruits were not able to ripen before the onset of winter.
 Apples and Pears benefited from the heat generated off south facing walls, which extended the growing season earlier in spring and later into fall.
 Medieval Europeans popularized espaliers in their gardens by growing many varieties in limited spaces.
 Espalier became an art form "botanical architecture".
 Gardeners began to create interesting two dimensional structures, or living fences.
 The tier below is best for pome fruits (apples, pears) and the fan is used for stone fruits. (peaches,plums,cherries) Spacing will vary depending on design.
+When growing tip-bearers as highly trained forms (i.e., espalier, fan, cordon), these should be summer pruned in the same way as all cultivars.

 The art of bonsai utilizing summer pruning to control the shape and size of the tree can be applied to fruit trees.
 Unlike Bonsai fruit trees are grown for fruit so they should be pruned to around 7-10 ft.
 Simply choose a size and don't let the tree get any bigger.
 Leave the winter pruning to corrective measures and summer prune for size control.
 Head back the new growth that has exceeded your preferred shape or size.
 That’s it!
 Small trees yield crops of manageable size and are much easier to thin, prune, net, and harvest than large trees.
 Reducing the canopy by pruning in the summer reduces photosynthesis, thereby reducing the capacity for new growth.
 Summer pruning also reduces the total amount of food materials and energy available to be stored in the root system in late summer and fall.
 This controls the vigor the following spring, since spring growth is supported primarily by stored foods and energy.
 And, obviously, pruning is easier (and more likely to get done) in nice weather than in winter.
 If trees are kept small, it is possible to plant a greater number of trees, affording the opportunity for more kinds of fruit and a longer fruit season.